 Widespread inflation and increasing healthcare utilization are combining to drive projected increases in global healthcare benefit costs to their highest level in nearly 15 years, according to a survey of global medical insurers conducted by WTW.

-- WTW conducted its 2023 Global Medical Trends Survey between July and September 2022.
+• WTW conducted its Global Medical Trends Survey

-The 2023 Global Medical Trends Survey reveals that the healthcare benefit cost trend rose from 8.2% in 2021 to a higher-than-anticipated 8.8% in 2022 – and is projected to rise yet further in 2023 to a stubbornly high global average of 10%.
+The 2024 Global Medical Trends Survey reveals that the healthcare benefit cost trend rose from 8.2% in 2022 to a higher-than-anticipated 8.8% – and is projected to rise yet further in 2025 to a stubbornly high global average of 10%.

 The cost trend increases will hit many regions, including Latin America (where average increases are projected to climb from 18.2% to 18.9%), Asia Pacific (climbing from 6.9% to 10.2%), and the Middle East and Africa (climbing from 10.5% to 11.5%).